 Many local organizations are available to help you and your family settle into life in Canada and Kingston and feel comfortable in your new community.

 - Association canadienne-française de l'Ontario — Conseil régional des Mille-Îles (ACFOMI) — located at Barriefield Centre, 760 Highway 15, RR 2 (northeast of Kingston)

-- Immigrant Services Kingston and Area (ISKA) — located at 837 Princess St. (downtown Kingston)
+- Immigrant Services Kingston and Area (ISKA) — located at 263 Weller Ave.

 Note: Through the Kingston Immigration Partnership (KIP), both local settlement agencies provide newcomers to Canada with a welcome package that includes a variety of information plus a welcome gift from the City of Kingston.
-This gift includes information on city programs and services and may include complementary transit passes, entertainment tickets/passes and facilities passes.
+This gift includes information on city programs and services and may include a hardcopy of the online newcomers map, complementary transit passes, entertainment tickets/passes and facilities passes.

 Both these agencies perform an important role in the life of newcomers.
-As soon as possible after arriving in the city, you should contact the nearest and most convenient agency by phone or in person.
+As soon as possible after arriving in the city, you should contact the nearest and most convenient agency by phone or in person (see newcomers map and/or the Community Directory links provided on the right-hand side of this page for locations and contact information).
 Agency staff will ask you questions about your country of origin, the date you landed in Canada and your current immigration status.
 Depending on your situation, you will be assigned to a settlement worker who will work closely with you and your family in the coming months.

 Note: All settlement services, with the exception of the ISKA’s translation and interpretation service, are free of charge to newcomers and available in multiple languages.